Gladiu/RPG/README.md

 My first OpenGL game.
-It is supposed to be top down 2D rpg game with open world.
+It is supposed to be rpg game with open world.

 Compiling
 ```